MohammedADev/Dressin-Bot/README.md

 - Node.js installed on the system
 - Puppeteer library installed (run `npm install puppeteer` to install)
-- Environment variables for FIRST_NAME, LAST_NAME, ADDRESS, PHONE, and PASSWORD set
+- Environment variables for FIRST_NAME, LAST_NAME, ADDRESS, PHONE, PASSWORD, CITY, ZIP_CODE, CLIENT_ID, CLIENT_SECRET, and REDIRECT_URIS set

 ## How to Run

 1. Clone the repository and navigate to the project directory.
 2. Install the required dependencies by running `npm install`.
-3. Set the environment variables for FIRST_NAME, LAST_NAME, ADDRESS, PHONE, and PASSWORD.
+3. Set the environment variables for FIRST_NAME, LAST_NAME, ADDRESS, PHONE, PASSWORD, CITY, ZIP_CODE, CLIENT_ID, CLIENT_SECRET, and REDIRECT_URIS.
 4. Run the script using `node index.ts`.

 ## Note